zshipko/llama/README.md

 # llama

-A friendly LLVM library for Rust
+A friendly LLVM library for Rust.

 Goals:
 - Support the latest `llvm-sys` release